For most of history, many of our faith practices involved rhythms that were hard to escape.

 Sleep stories rooted in Scripture.

-Structured formats like the rosary.
+Structured formats like the rosary and examen.

 Strengths: